kj-9/peatix-cli/README.md

 # Install

-You need Google Chrome installed and [chromedriver](https://sites.google.com/chromium.org/driver/downloads) executable.
+1. You need Google Chrome installed.
+2. You need [chromedriver](https://sites.google.com/chromium.org/driver/downloads) executable installed.
+(You can also specify the path to chromedriver executable by the `--chromedriver` argument from cli.)

 ## Build from source

-Crone this repo, and
+Crone this repo, and run:

 ```bash
 pip install --upgrade setuptools build